rodigu/crypto-graph-triplets/README.md

 #### Coinbase

 API entry URL: https://api.coinbase.com/v2/
-It takes no moew than 500 milliseconds to fetch the currency list.
+It takes no more than 500 milliseconds to fetch the currency list.
 Because of the way we have to fetch exchange rates in this API, it is unpractical to use it unless we know which currencies we want to use, and we don't care about the other possible